MIRS Biographical Profiles

 Allor, Sue (R)State Representative District 106

-Rep. Allor's nursing career has included several hospital units including maternity, surgical and cardiac step-down.
-Today she and her husband own and operate a small collision repair business in Indian River and Petoskey.
+Her nursing career has included several hospital units including maternity, surgical and cardiac step-down.
+Today Allor and her husband own and operate a small collision repair business in Indian River and Petoskey.

 To read MIRS biography of Rep. Allor, click here.